 - Oversleeping

-- Missing the bus
+- Transportation issues (e.g., missed or late bus/train)

 - Traffic

-- Non-related school event

 - Family vacation

 - Travel

-- Other reason deemed unacceptable by the school administrative team
+- Any other reason deemed unacceptable by the school administrative team

 Note: A parent or legal guardian must contact the school administrative team at least a week in advance prior to a student's pre-planned absence.
 Excused pre-approved absences will be granted for reasons acceptable to the student administrative team.
 However, pre-approved absences are discouraged and will not be granted for any reason on days when state tests or semester exams are to be given.
+In circumstances in which a student develops a condition that prevents them from taking state assessments or semester exams, a doctor's note is required.
 The decision of the coordinator of school operations related to pre-arranged absences is final.
 No more than three pre-approved absences will be considered excused during each semester.